MHesham/engiX/README.md

 Experimental Game Engine based on DirectX11 and the high performance SIMD DirectXMath library

+engiX design is inspired by the sample Game Engine that comes with Game Coding Complete 4 book, https://code.google.com/p/gamecode4/

 Features:
 - Organized in 3 layers: App and View layers which are platform dependant, Logic layer which is platform agnostic.
 - Leverages the DirectX DXUT11 framework to simplify the App and View layer implementation.